 Perhaps one of the most important metrics when it comes to measuring web conferencing platforms, meeting capacity – whether in terms of time limits, or caps on participants – is vital in deciding which platform is best for you.

-As for time limits on meetings, you'll enjoy a 60 minute time limit for Google Meet when using the free plan, whereas you'll only get 40 minutes with Zoom's free option.
+As for time limits on meetings, you’ll enjoy a 60-minute time limit for Google Meet when using the free plan, whereas you’ll only get 40 minutes with Zoom’s free option.
 Fortunately, time limits are virtually non-existent when it comes to paid plans, as Zoom offers 30 hours and Google Meet offer 300 hours – both of which will never be reached ever by anyone.

 Integrations

 Looking for a web conferencing solution for your business can be stressful, particularly because you likely need to find one that integrates with your other business software.
-Fortunately, Zoom and Google Meet both offer a wide range of third-party integrations that make life a bit easier.

-Google Meet, of course, integrates seamlessly with Google Workplace apps like Calendar and Gmail.
-However, it also integrates with Microsoft Office 365, so you can truly get the full experience no matter what business software you use.
+Fortunately, Zoom and Google Meet both offer a wide range of third-party integrations that make life a bit easier, although Google Meet is a bit better, as it fully integrates seamlessly with Google Workplace apps like Calendar and Gmail.
+On top of that, it also integrates with Microsoft Office 365, so you can truly get the full experience no matter what business software you use.
 Other integrations include Calendly, Slack, Discord, Nest, Jamboard, and many others.

 Zoom is also quite loaded up on third-party integrations, but obviously doesn't have a parent company to lean on.
 You can still integrate with Google Workplace and Microsoft Office 365, but it's not nearly as robust, which is to be expected.
 Other integrations include Salesforce, Dropbox, Calendly, and Facebook, among others.